 So, audio keyframing is accessed differently from video keyframing, and maybe that's necessary but it is unnecessarily confusing.

 The mixer uses rotary controls, imitation knobs.
 Knobs are great to turn with fingers.
 Sliders are much easier to work with the mouse.
 But actually, the rotary knobs work like sliders if you mouse across the tops of them.

 Even with volume keyframing turned on, the knob which is labeled "adjust volume at the current location in this clip" adjusts volume for the entire clip.
-(After 15 minutes of searching): OK, now I found the solution, in the Avid Manual, page 158 -- it wasn't in the Help.
+(After 15 minutes of searching): OK, now I found the solution, in the Avid Manual, page 158.
 You have to click (and release) on the audio track to create a keyframe.
 Then you can drag to increase or decrease the volume.
 In Pinnacle v.
 15, you only had to drag a location in the clip.
 Actually, clicking first is better -- it avoids creating unwanted volume handles, but still, this example shows how minor changes in the interface can lead to annoyance.
 These need to be robustly documented.
 Avid Studio, and Pinnacle Studio v.
 16 have quite a number of tooltips, but there wasn't one for this.

 In Pinnacle Studio v.
 15, if you have two clips from the same source file lined up so the transition matches, you can recombine them back into a single clip.
 I didn't find any way to recombine clips in Avid Studio or Pinnacle Studio v.
 15, once they have been split.
 Maybe there is, but I have yet to find it.

 File storage, backups and crash recovery are different in Pinnacle v.
 15 and in the newer products.
 It is important to know how to manage these when saving, archiving or deleting files, and to avoid losing a project due to a crash or other problem.